 - Access to financial resources: leading collaborative county-wide efforts to increase completion rates for the Free Application of Federal Student Aid (FAFSA).

-College and Career Prep Program – Any eleventh grade student (regardless of income level) from public or independent high schools is eligible to apply for this college and career prep program which assists students in accomplishing their goals and finding the financial resources to pay for post-high school education.
+College and Career Prep Program -: Eligible 10th grade student from public or independent high schools may apply for this college and career prep program which assists students in accomplishing their goals and finding the financial resources to pay for post-high school education.

 Scholarship & Mentoring Program – Eighth grade students with economic needs are selected to meet with a Champions For Learning volunteer mentor regularly.
 Upon successful completion of the program, the students earn a two year Florida state college tuition scholarship.